hasura/graphql-engine/manual/adding-custom-api/index.rst

 Serverless Functions on Hasura
 ------------------------------

-Serverless functions are short lived stateles functions that run on http or event triggers.
+Serverless functions are short lived stateless functions that run on http or event triggers.
 Hasura provides a simple way to set up and use serverless functions through the Fission framework.